Evening Anchor/Executive Producer of Digital Content

 Amanda Hara is an Emmy, Edward R. Murrow, and Associated Press award winning journalist who joined the WVLT News team in 2012.
 She anchors the 6:00 p.m. and 11:00 p.m.newscasts on WVLT and the 10:00 p.m. newscast on CW Monday through Friday.
 She also serves as an Executive Producer of Digital Content.

-Amanda has been honored with five Emmy awards and more than two dozen nominations, seven regional Edward R. Murrow awards, and more than 14 Associated Press awards including "Best Reporter" in Tennessee and "Best News Anchor" in Tennessee multiple times.
+Amanda has been honored with nine Emmy awards and more than two dozen nominations, seven regional Edward R. Murrow awards, and more than 14 Associated Press awards including "Best Reporter" in Tennessee and "Best News Anchor" in Tennessee multiple times.

 She might be from Snoqualmie, Washington, but Tennessee truly is home.
 Her family moved to the Volunteer State when she was studying at Washington State University.
 After graduation, Amanda followed her family south and saw her brother off to college at University of Tennessee in Knoxville.

 Amanda landed her first job in Evansville, Indiana where she covered a devastating tornado that killed 25 people, filed reports for both CNN and the Weather Channel, and covered a series of stories that prompted change at a local animal shelter.